 The decision to create a standard focused on a smaller set of criteria was made to make the standard both developer-friendly and easy to update on a frequent basis.
 However, it is important to note that the Framework is NOT creating a standard which is easy to meet.
 The Framework challenges market assumptions concerning the acceptable use of personal information, and may in some circumstances increase coding complexity and decrease the efficiency of data transmission.
 As such, there is no expectation that most consumer health apps will choose to follow this standard.
 Yet, for apps which conform, the Framework can potentially provide a path to assessments that can span a range including self-attestation, testing, endorsement, and/or certification (voluntary or regulatory). cMHAFF is developed independent of the method of assessment, but aims to be suitable for use for assessments up to and including certification.
 Certified apps can promote their conformance, and as a consequence, consumers who use the apps, and providers who recommend them, can be more confident of an app’s rigor in enforcing basic security, its respect for the privacy of individuals, and the usefulness of data for improving and maintaining a better state of health.

+cMHAFF Labeling of App

+It is possible that cMHAFF can assist both consumers (purchasers, users) of MH apps, as well as assessment organizations, through a “Label” that summarizes the major facts about the product.
+Well known examples (shown below) include Nutrition Facts labels and OTC Drug Facts labels required by governmental agencies.
+For cMHAFF, each “topic” (the sections of conformance criteria) would be represented by an entry, for example a table.
+We envision an easy-to-understand combination of graphical symbols and colors (red = bad/fail, yellow = middle/partial, green = good/present, white or black = not applicable).
+The label’s information would be provided by a combination of self-attestation (by the app provider), possibly verified by a third party (e.g., assessment or certification body), and possibly supplemented by third party testing (e.g., technical requirements for interoperability, security, etc.).
+Principles of design: visuals (Red Yellow Green, white or gray for NA) for conformance; criteria for Green = all SHALL and SHALL[IF] statements met (where the [IF] conditions apply).
+Notes on how measured (self-attestation, test, inspection, etc.).

+To be understandable, the Label should present cMHAFF categories in consumer-friendly language, not the developer-centric terms used for the cMHAFF categories.
+In the table below, the cMHAFF category (from this document) are listed in parentheses, followed by proposed consumer-friendly language that would appear on the label.

+Proposed cMHAFF Information Label for an App

+The “Ind” column is an indicator (score) for the category, summarized by a color and a graphical symbol (green/up arrow = pass, red/down arrow=fail, yellow/side arrow=middle/partial).
+For “not applicable, cells are shaded gray and … is proposed as a graphical symbol.